-My name is Emilio Caroli and I serve as a Research fellow in the Department of Legal Studies at Bocconi University, where I teach Roman Foundations of European Law.
+My name is Emilio Caroli and I serve as a Lecturer in the Department of Legal Studies at Bocconi University, where I teach Roman Foundations of European Law and History of Law.

 I hold a Master’s degree in Law and, after taking an advanced course in Roman Law at the University of Rome La Sapienza, I earned a PhD degree in Legal Studies from the University of Milan.